pr11t/gcloud-telegram-rss-bot/README.md

 RSS_FEED_URL
 ```

-Any change to files in `./rssbot/*` will trigger a new build.
+Any change to files in `./rssbot/*` will trigger a new function deployment.

 # Cleanup